elfuego/oiplayer/README.md

     $.fn.oiplayer('volume', 'video', 100);

+Get current **position** of media in seconds.

+    $.fn.oiplayer('position', 'video');

 ### History ###

+13-11-2016
+Updated methods start, jump and volume.
+Added method position to be able track player position (time in seconds).
+Added new gulp tasks for minification, browsersync, jslint and reformatted code.
+Tested on current lastest jQuery.

 28-04-2015
 I merged the event-drive branch in develop.
 It contains several methods to control oiplayer from 'the outside', make it 'jump' to spots several seconds in a video or audio etc.